 Students who received student loans while attending Glenville State College will receive additional information from the Financial Aid Office about their indebtedness and Exit Counseling for student loans.

-Attendance - (except the Regents Bachelor of Arts) who complete graduation requirements in May are required to participate in the graduation ceremony.
-December and July graduates are encouraged to participate in the May ceremony as well.
-If extenuating circumstances warrant graduation in absentia, the May candidate must write a letter to the Provost requesting permission to be excused from the commencement ceremony.
+Attendance - (except the Regents Bachelor of Arts) students who complete graduation requirements in December or May are required to participate in the graduation ceremony.
+July graduates are enocuraged to particpate in the December ceremony.
+If extenuating circumstances warrant graduation in absentia, the candidate must write a letter to the Provost requesting permission to be excused from the commencement ceremony.

 Graduation Attire - Glenville State College requires all degree candidates participating in the graduation ceremony to wear appropriate academic regalia (cap & gown).